aws-samples/eks-workshop-v2/website/docs/observability/logging/cluster-logging/Log_Insights.md

 CloudWatch Logs Insights enables you to interactively search and analyze your log data in CloudWatch Logs.
 You can perform queries to help you more efficiently and effectively respond to operational issues.
 If an issue occurs, you can use CloudWatch Logs Insights to identify potential causes and validate deployed fixes.
 It includes a purpose-built query language with a few simple but powerful commands.

-In this section we'll take a look at an example of using CloudWatch Log Insights to query the EKS control plane logs.
+In this lab exercise, we'll take a look at an example of using CloudWatch Log Insights to query the EKS control plane logs.
 First navigate to CloudWatch Log Insights in the console:

 https://console.aws.amazon.com/cloudwatch/home#logsV2:logs-insights